Chapter 6 Generalised Linear Models (GLMs)

 add=TRUE, col = "red", type = 'b')

-AIC - indicative of predictive performance - is a lot better compared to the Poisson model, even if Pseudo-\(r^2\) is a little worse:
+The AIC as well - indicative of predictive performance - is a lot better compared to the Poisson model, even if the pseudo-\(r^2\) is a little worse:

 ## [1] 681.9